irisarbogast99/personal_website/content/home/publications.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 110  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 25  # Order that this section will appear.

+title = "Publications"
-title = "Federal Reserve Publications" subtitle = ""
+subtitle = ""

 [content]